bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-112-113.rst

 |tag-ops-changed|

-The `Data.WorkDirectory` is the temporary directory which Axon Ivy will create files. :code:`Data.WorkDirectory` can no longer be configured in :file:`ivy.yaml`.
+The `Data.WorkDirectory` is the temporary directory which Axon Ivy will use to create files. :code:`Data.WorkDirectory` can no longer be configured in :file:`ivy.yaml`.
 You need to configure it in :file:`jvm.options` as :code:`ivy.Data.WorkDirectory`.
-Or as operation system environment :code:`IVY_DATA_WORKDIRECTORY`.
+Or as operation system environment variable :code:`IVY_DATA_WORKDIRECTORY`.

 ------------